sarveshsn/SAS_Report-_Airline-Customer-and-Erasmus-Study-Program-Analysis/README.md

 In this section, I analyzed data from the Erasmus study program.
 The analysis includes:

-- **Dataset Selection**: I obtained the dataset `erasmus.csv`, which provides details about Erasmus participants.
 - **Descriptive Analysis**: I performed descriptive statistics, graphical summaries, and tables using SAS procedures.

 ## Usage